Digital Identity Risk Assessment Playbook

 ---|---|---|

-Organizational | Other federal government agency user | Agency employee or contractor (User Type) accesses and uploads document to cross-agency collaboration platform (Transaction) |
+Organizational | Other federal government agency user | Agency employee or contractor (User Type) accesses and uploads a document to the cross-agency collaboration platform (Transaction) |

 Organizational | Internal agency enterprise user | Agency employee administrator (Role) adds user to an agency’s collaboration platform (Transaction) |